-Ditch tool (NEW)
+Ditch tool

-The itch is a quite important part of the terrain project.
+The ditch is a quite important part of the terrain project.
 The is working with similar method as all other Architerra tools: place the track line and generate the element.
-In case of ditch there are two different way to create it depending on it's location, position.
+In case of ditch there are two different ways to create it depending on its location, position.